 Kukui's Tutu (grandmother) crocheted her purple pants and matching booties which she adorned with 2 tiny pink crystals.
 She wove a purple feather lei and fastened 2 Kukui nuts on the ends.
 The Hulu (feather) lei is believed to link to the divine.
 The Kukui nuts symbolize light and protection.

-All these precious things were Tutu's gifts of Aloha (Love) to her Mo’opunas.
+Last Tutu put a big Plumeria flower behind Kukui's ear.
+All these things were Tutu's gifts of Aloha (love) to her beloved Mo’opuna Wahine (granddaughter).

 All accessories were individually handcrafted.

-Hi'iaka and Lohi'au are one of a kind display dolls handcrafted by Hawaiian Dolls.
-They come with their story and a certificate of authenticity.
+Kukui is a one of a kind collectible display doll handcrafted by Hawaiian Dolls.
+She comes with her story and a certificate of authenticity.